-A. Investigation
+F. Investigation

 - The complaint will be investigated by a trained internal or external individual designated by the Superintendent and HRO/Title IX Coordinator.
 Any complaint about an employee who holds a supervisory position shall be investigated by a person who is not subject to that supervisor's authority.
 Any complaint about the Superintendent should be submitted to the Chair of the Board, who should consult with legal counsel concerning the handling and investigation of the complaint. - 2.
-The investigator shall consult with the HRO/Title IX Coordinator asagreed during the investigation process. - 3.
-If the complaint is against an employee of the school district, rights conferred under an applicable collective bargaining agreement shall be applied, to the extent they do not conflict with the Title IX regulatory requirements. - 4.
-Privacy rights of all parties to the complaint shall be maintained in accordance with applicable state and federal laws. - 5.
-The investigator will: - a.
+The investigator shall consult with the HRO/Title IX Coordinator as agreed during the investigation process. - If the complaint is against an employee of the school district, rights conferred under an applicable collective bargaining agreement shall be applied, to the extent they do not conflict with the Title IX regulatory requirements. - 4.
+Privacy rights of all parties to the complaint shall be maintained in accordance with applicable state and federal laws.

+- 5. The investigator will: - a.
 Meet with each party after they have received appropriate notice of any meeting and its purpose, with sufficient time to prepare. - b.
 Allow parties to have their advisor at all meetings related to the complaint, although advisors may not speak on behalf of a party or interfere with the process. - c.
 Allow parties a reasonable opportunity to identify witnesses and submit favorable and unfavorable evidence. - d.
 Interview witnesses and conduct such other activities that will assist in ascertaining facts (site visits, review of documents, etc.). - e.
 Consider evidence that is relevant and directly related to the allegations in the formal complaint. - f.
 During the course of the investigation, provide both parties with an equal opportunity to inspect and review any evidence that is obtained in the investigation that is directly related to the allegations in the formal complaint (including evidence which the school district does not intend to rely upon in reaching a determination of responsibility), and favorable and unfavorable evidence. - g.
-Prior to completion of the investigation report, provide each partyand advisor (if any) the evidence subject to inspection and review, and provide the parties with ten business days to submit a written response.

-- h.
-Consider the parties' written responses to the evidence prior to completing the investigation report. - i.
-Create an investigative report that fairly summarizes relevant evidence and send the report to the parties and advisors (if any), fortheir review and written responses within ten business days of receipt. - j.
-After receipt of the parties' written responses (if any), forward the investigation report and party responses to the assigned decision maker. - 6.
-The investigation shall be concluded within 40 business days if practicable.
-Reasonable extension of time for good reason shall be allowed.
+Prior to completion of the investigation report, provide each party and advisor (if any) the evidence subject to inspection and review, and provide the parties with ten calendar [or business] days to submit a written response. - h.
+Consider the parties' written responses to the evidence prior to completing the investigation report. - Create an investigative report that fairly summarizes relevant evidence and send the report to the parties and advisors (if any), for their review and written responses within ten calendar [or business] days of receipt. - j.
+After receipt of the parties' written responses (if any), forward the investigation report and party responses to the assigned decision maker.